 The International Impact Award recognizes distinguished alumni and other individuals with significant ties to the UI who have made important contributions internationally or, in the case of international alumni, abroad in their home countries.

-The International Impact Award was established by UI International Programs in 2010, the award honors exceptional individuals in any field who have made sustained and deep contributions internationally or in the U.S. to promote global understanding.
-The International Impact Award is presented by the UI president during International Education Week in a public ceremony.
+The International Impact Award was established by UI International Programs in 2010 in order to honor exceptional individuals in any field who have made sustained and deep contributions internationally or in the U.S. to promote global understanding.
+The award is presented by the UI president during International Education Week in a public ceremony.
 Nominees may come from any field; current UI faculty and staff are not eligible for the award.
 Nomination forms and submission guidelines are due by Friday, May 2, 2014.

 Dr. Marcelo Mena-Carrasco, a Chilean alumnus of the UI College of Engineering and powerful advocate of socially responsible and sustainable environmental practices, has been named the recipient of the 2013 International Impact Award.
 Mena-Carrasco directs the Center for Sustainability Research at the Universidad Andres Bello Santiago, and serves as Energy and Climate Specialist for Fundación Chile, a private nonprofit corporation whose mission is to introduce high-impact innovation and empower human capital.